 DIY Rose Gold Christmas Tree

 Break out the spray paint for this gorgeous rose gold Christmas tree project by Angie at Little Inspiration.
-Because her artificial tree was green, the first step was applying white primer.
+Because her artificial tree was green, the first step was applying a white primer.
 Afterward, it took 10 cans of rose gold spray paint to get the desired result.
-Next, for a stunningly modern effect, she sprinkled on inexpensive clear ornaments.
+Finally, for a stunningly modern effect, she sprinkled on inexpensive clear ornaments.

-Ice Cream Themed Christmas Tree
+Ice Cream-Themed Christmas Tree

 If you love ice cream (and honestly who doesn't?) share your love for the frozen concoction with this sugary sweet Christmas tree idea by Krys at Melodrama.
-Her single scoop creations are crumbled tissue paper placed into authentic sugar cones and adorable ice cream cups.Continue to 31 of 34 below.
+Her single scoop creations are crumbled tissue paper placed into authentic sugar cones and adorable ice cream cups.